 The overall ratio between specification and source code lines is about 3:1, which since many model methods were declared, is still quite low.
-The class BucketPointers consists almost entirely of model methods and other specification elements.
-Using models methods to formulate lemmas deduplicating the proofs allowed us to obtain an overall proof with only $10^6$ steps.
-Consider in comparison a recent case study [5] performed with KeY: The numbers of branches and rule applications are in the same order of magnitude; but our case study has $6 \times$ as many the lines of code, and $7 \times$ as many lines of specification.
+Using models methods to formulate lemmas deduplicating the proofs allowed us to obtain an overall proof with only 10^6 steps.
+Consider in comparison a recent case study [5] performed with KeY: The numbers of branches and rule applications are in the same order of magnitude; but our case study has $6\times$ as many the lines of code, and $7\times$ as many lines of specification.
 However it also required twice the number of manual interactions.